-- View configuration and monitoring information in Cloudera Manager. - View service and monitoring information. - Manage user accounts and configuration of external authentication. - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Perform the same tasks as the Read-Only role. - Full Administrator Full Administrators have permissions to use all of the functionality available in Cloudera Manager and perform all actions on all clusters.
-Additionally, the Full Administrator can view the data related to Cloudera Manager, such as file metadata, snapshots, quotas, and file size.
-The Full Administrator cannot see things like the content of files stored by HDFS or other components.
+- View configuration and monitoring information in Cloudera Manager. - View service and monitoring information. - Manage user accounts and configuration of external authentication. - Use the HDFS file browser, the HBase table browser, and the Solr Collection browser. - Perform the same tasks as the Read-Only role. - Full Administrator Full Administrators have permissions to view all data and do all actions, including reconfiguring and restarting services, and administering other users.